Bogdan Bogdanovic NBA Playoffs Player Props: Hawks vs. Celtics

 Bogdan Bogdanovic Insights vs. the Celtics

-- Bogdanovic has taken 11.3 shots per game this season and made 5.1 per game, which account for 8.1% and 7.5%, respectively, of his team's total.
+- This season, Bogdan Bogdanovic has made 5.1 field goals per game, which adds up to 7.5% of his team's total makes.

-- He's taken 6.7 threes per game, or 14.4% of his team's shots from beyond the arc this season.
+- He's made 2.7 threes per game, or 16.6% of his team's makes from beyond the arc this season.

-- Bogdanovic's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Hawks average 102.9 per game, which ranks 10th among NBA teams.

-- Defensively, the Celtics are ranked fourth in the NBA, conceding 111.4 points per contest.
+- The Celtics are the fourth-best defensive team in the league, allowing 111.4 points per game.

-- The Celtics concede 44 rebounds per game, ranking 18th in the league.
+- On the boards, the Celtics are 18th in the NBA, allowing 44 rebounds per game.

-- The Celtics give up 23.1 assists per contest, second-ranked in the NBA.
+- The Celtics concede 11.6 made 3-pointers per game, fifth-ranked in the league.

-- Looking at 3-pointers, the Celtics are ranked fifth in the NBA, conceding 11.6 makes per game.

 Bogdan Bogdanovic vs. the Celtics